cloudposse-archives/github-action-ci-terraform/README.md

 Copy the `sample_workflow_file.yaml` file from this repository into the `.github/workflows` folder of the repository to which you'd like to add Terraform CI functionality.
 This will cause CI functionality to execute on pull requests and whenever requested via chatops.
 ## Chatops
-To request functionality via chatops, type `/command [command_name]` or `/test [test_name]` in a comment for any open pull request.
+To request functionality via chatops, type `/run [command_name]` or `/test [test_name]` in a comment for any open pull request.
-It is possible to request multiple commands or tests in one chatops comment, e.g., `/command command_1 command_2 command_3`.
+It is possible to request multiple commands or tests in one chatops comment, e.g., `/run command_1 command_2 command_3`.
-## Notes
-- It is necessary for the step that calls this action in a workflow file to have the `if: always()` condition attached in order to handle manual cancellations properly.
-If the `if: always()` condition is instead attached to the job as a whole, cancellations won't be reported properly.
-- If running on `pull_request` events (in addition to `issue_comment` events, presumably), then attach the following condition the to job that calls this action: `if: ( (github.event_name == 'pull_request') && (github.event.pull_request.head.repo.full_name == github.repository) ) || (github.event_name != 'pull_request')`.
-This is meant to prevent running the action on pull requests that come from forks.
+The following is a complete list of all valid run commands:
+  - rebuild-readme
+  - terraform-fmt
+  - all (runs all of the above)
+The following is a complete list of all valid tests:
+  - ping
+  - bats
+  - readme
+  - terratest
+  - all (runs all of the above)